Over half the population of Afghanistan urgently need humanitarian assistance.

 Our Restoring Family Links hotline is available Monday to Friday 9am to 5pm (AEST) on 1800 875 199 or via email at email@example.com.

 People concerned for the welfare of family and friends in the region, should first attempt to contact them directly.
-If the person overseas is an Australian citizen, they should call the Department of Foreign Affairs and Trade's 24-hour Consular Emergency Centre on 1300 555 135 (for enquirers in Australia) or +612 6261 3305 (for enquirers overseas).
+If the person overseas is an Australian citizen, they should call the Department of Foreign Affairs and Trade's 24-hour Consular Emergency Centre on 1300 555 135 (for enquirers in Australia) or +612 6261 3305 (for enquirers calling from overseas).
 For other enquiries, contact our Tracing Service.